Mohamed-Elshesheny/Turjuman/README.md

 # **Turjuman - Translation Application**

 **Turjuman** is a dynamic and user-friendly translation application that provides powerful tools for text translation, saving, and management.
-Designed to cater to both free-tier and premium users, Turjuman empowers users to handle their translations efficiently and with ease..
+Designed to cater to both free-tier and premium users, Turjuman empowers users to handle their translations efficiently and with ease.

 ---